-As of November 30, there was no outstanding balance under the Credit Facility.
-As of November 30, we had issued \$112.7 million SBA-guaranteed debentures and \$61.8 million of the 2020 Notes.
-On December 21, 2016, we issued \$74.5 million in aggregate principal amount of the 2023 Notes.
+As of November 30, 2017 there was \$1.0 million of outstanding borrowings under the Credit Facility.
+As of November 30, 2017 we had issued \$134.7 million SBA-guaranteed debentures and \$74.5 million in aggregate principal amount of the 2023 Notes.
 On January 13, 2017, we redeemed the \$61.8 million of outstanding 2020 Notes using the proceeds from the issuance of the 2023 Notes, leaving \$9.8 million in net proceeds from the 2023 Notes offering.
 We may incur additional indebtedness in the future, including, but not limited to, borrowings under the Credit Facility or the issuance of additional debt securities in one or more public or private offerings, although there can be no assurance that we will be successful in doing so.
 Our ability to service our debt depends largely on our financial performance and is subject to prevailing economic conditions and competitive pressures.
-The amount of leverage that we employ at any particular time will depend on our management's and our Board of Directors' assessment of market and other factors at the time of any proposed borrowing.
+The amount of leverage that we employ at any particular time will depend on our management's and our board of directors' assessment of market and other factors at the time of any proposed borrowing.